weech22/World-Wild-Web-AI-And-MCP-Hack-Night/README.md

 - Access to Fiberplane's Codegen platform for generating:
   - MCP servers that run on Cloudflare
   - Hono APIs for integrating with external services (Notion, GitHub, etc.)
-- Anthropic credentials for the LLM that controls the agent
+- Anthropic credentials for the LLM that controls the agent.
+Credentials will be provided for the duration of the hacknight.

 ### Quick Start
 1. Clone the template from the [ai-agent-template](/ai-agent-template) directory